-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial.
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial.

-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - Sometimes we need much tighter bounds.
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\lambda}$ is polynomial. - We often need tighter bounds.

-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - Sometimes we need much tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square.
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\lambda}$ is polynomial. - We often need tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square.

-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - Sometimes we need much tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X).
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - We often need tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X).

-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - Sometimes we need much tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X). - Chebyshev \rightarrow Markov \rightarrow Kolmogorov
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\lambda}$ is polynomial. - We often need tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X). - Chebyshev \rightarrow Markov \rightarrow Kolmogorov

-- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev can be better.
-It measures the deviation as a multiple of the standard deviation. - Effective when the standard deviation is small. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - Sometimes we need much tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X). - $\bullet \ \ Chebyshev \rightarrow Markov \rightarrow Kolmogorov$ - Bernstein and Chernoff exploited the idea by looking at $f(x) = e^{\lambda x}$.
+- Markov inequality gives a constant bound for deviating from the expectation by a constant factor. - Non-negativity is required. - If the variacne is small, Chebyshev may give tighter bounds.
+It measures the deviation as a multiple of the standard deviation. - In the weak law of large numbers, the dependence of the bound on both n and $\frac{1}{\delta}$ is polynomial. - We often need tighter bounds. - Methodologically, the proof of Chebyshev inequality amplifies the deviation |X E[X]| by taking its square. - Take a nonnegative, fast growing function $f(\cdot)$ and apply Markov inequality to f(X). - $\bullet \ \ Chebyshev \rightarrow Markov \rightarrow Kolmogorov$ - Bernstein and Chernoff exploited the idea by looking at $f(x) = e^{\lambda x}$.